-Advocates holds the belief that diversity adds value to our organization and enriches the lives of our employees and the people we serve.
-We are committed to a creating an agency-wide culture that embraces diversity, promotes inclusion, and fosters cultural competence.
-As part of this commitment, we have created two committees that focus on our goals in these areas.
+Advocates holds the belief that diversity, equity, and inclusion add value to our organization and enriches the lives of our employees and the people we serve.
+We are committed to creating an agency-wide culture that embraces diversity, equity, promotes inclusion, and fosters cultural competence.
+As part of this commitment, we focus on our goals in these areas through our Strategic Plan for Diversity, Inclusion and Cultural Competence, Racial Equity Action Plan, diversity committees, and resources provided to our community.

 The Diversity Advisory Council